Jeunese/jeunese.github.io/docs/style-guide.md

 Use title case only for:

--  Main or global navigation on webpages (top-level/primary navigation).
+-  Main or global navigation on webpages (top-level or primary navigation).
--  Distinguishing products from general technology with similar names (for example, SQL Server from SQL database server).
+-  Distinguishing features and products from general technology with similar names (for example, SQL Server from SQL database server).
 -  Titles of books, podcasts, webinars, and videos.
 -  Trademarked product names.

+### Present tense

+Use the present tense to describe product behavior.When you need to write in past tense, use simple verb forms.

+Present tense is more direct, easier to read, and results in shorter sentences, for example, "a new window opens" instead of “a new window will open".

+Using present tense also naturally reduces the use of words that leave room for interpretation, such as “should”, which obscures whether an action is required, optional, a suggestion, or something that will definitely happen, for example, “You should then see a new list” versus “A new list opens”.

 ### Headings

-Headings help with scanning by breaking up a page into sections and signposting those sections.
+Headings help the use scan content by breaking up a page into sections and signposting those sections.

 -  Keep headings (headlines and subheadings) short, clear, and to the point.
 -  Use action verbs whenever possible.
 -  Choose clarity over cleverness.
 -  Highlight the main point of your content to give the reader a good sense of what they’re about to read.
 -  Create a benefit-driven statement written in conversational language.
 -  Keep your headline as short as possible, using a subheading to dive into the details.